How to Apply to the Kasteel Well Program

 Students must apply one year in advance of study at Kasteel Well.
 Apply here.

 Online applications for Kasteel Well Fall 2015 and Spring 2016 will be available on October 1, 2014.

-The online application for the Kasteel Well Summer 2015 Program will be available November 2014.
+The online application for the castle summer program will be online in November, 2014.

 Participants are chosen by random lottery within each major to maintain appropriate representation from each department.
 Honors students are selected by random lottery in a separate applicant pool.
 Submitting an application does not guarantee acceptance.
 Applicants should receive notification of their acceptance status within one month of the application deadline.